The Story of Our Project

 We have continued to receive excellent feedback following Sunday’s exhibition and are very grateful to everyone who has taken the trouble to get in touch.

 We’ve also received good coverage in the local papers this week, with both the Royston Crow and the Royston Weekly News covering our exhibition.
-Please click on the images on the right to read the articles.
+Please click on the images below to read the articles.

 24th November 2013